Tanq16/containerized-security-toolkit/docs/contributing.md

       - Use clear, concise language
       - Prefer short and bulleted information
       - Keep formatting consistent
-      - Update relevant sections
+      - Update relevant sections only

 - **Scripts**
-      - Include shebang line
-      - Add usage comments
+      - Add usage comments where applicable
-      - Make scripts portable
-      - Include error handling
+      - Name them `<variant>-<action>.sh`

 ## Pull Request Process

 1. Update documentation for new features
-2. Ensure all tests pass
-3. Create succint PR description
+2. Create succint PR description
-4. Link relevant issues (if any)
+3. Link relevant issues (if any)

-## Testing

-Before submitting a PR:
+Before submitting the PR:

 1. Build images locally
 2. Test basic functionality
 3. Verify installed tools work
-4. Verify documentation changes

-## Documentation

-When adding or modifying features:

-1. Update relevant documentation
-2. Add examples if appropriate
+4. Add examples to documentation if appropriate
-3. Document any breaking changes
+5. Explicitly state any breaking changes in PR

 ## Questions?

-- Open an issue for discussion
+- Open an issue
-- Contact maintainers
-- Check existing documentation
+- Check documentation

 ## License

-By contributing, you agree that your contributions will be licensed under the MIT License.
+Your contributions will be licensed under the MIT License.